jhucsf/spring2020/assign/assign02.md

 You may inspect compiler-generated assembly code as a learning tool, but you should do so sparingly, and you should *never* directly copy any compiler-generated code into your assembly source files.

+We expect your assembly code to have *very detailed* code comments.
+The code comments should explain *exactly* what your assembly code is doing.
+You should not expect to receive substantial credit for inadequately-commented code.

 ### Hints for Task 4

 This task is challenging!
 Here are some hints to help you make progress.